 ‘That’s a lot of questions, Taïga…’ She seems to get lost in distant memories, a slow smile lighting up her face…

-‘When you see the person you love, or just thinking about him… Err… I guess it feels like you have butterflies in your stomach.
-You feel like you always want to be around the other person and talk to him…’
+‘When you see the person you love, or just thinking about them… Err… I guess it feels like you have butterflies in your stomach.
+You feel like you always want to be around that other person and talk to them…’

-‘… the mere sight of him makes it all better and you can’t wipe the smile off your face…’
+‘… the mere sight of them makes it all better and you can’t wipe the smile off your face…’

 ‘… and then -when he finally kisses you- it…’